splunk/addonfactory-ucc-generator/docs/custom_ui_extensions/standard/overview.md

 }
 ```

 Note: Specify the `type` key as `external` to indicate that these scripts should use the ESM syntax for module exporting and importing.
-Scripts not marked as external or without the type specified will default to the RequireJS (AMD) syntax.
 Additionally, custom JavaScript files and their modules will not be processed by Webpack.

 ### React Component Extension